kestra-io/docs/content/blogs/YYYY-MM-DD-CI-CD-kestra-comparison.md

 ### Kestra vs. Jenkins
 Ah, [Jenkins](https://www.jenkins.io/) — the old reliable.
 It has been around forever, and it has a [massive ecosystem of plugins](https://plugins.jenkins.io/) to automate almost anything.
-You can pretty much build anything with Jenkins, but here’s the rub: you’ll need to do a lot of that building yourself, as it requires a lot of configuration; and if you’re managing complex workflows, you’ll likely end up with custom scripts and a mess of plugins.
+You can pretty much build anything with Jenkins, but here’s the catch: you’ll need to do a lot of that building yourself, as it requires a lot of configuration; and if you’re managing complex workflows, you’ll likely end up with custom scripts and a mess of plugins.

 ![A use of Jenkins by Federico Trotta](/blogs/YYYY-MM-DD-CI-CD-kestra-comparison/jenkins.png)

 So, Jenkins can automate simple tasks like nobody’s business, but Kestra is all about scaling those workflows across systems with less hassle.
 With Kestra, in fact, you’re not diving into custom scripting to handle error states or retries—it’s built-in.

 So, if your workload involves tasks that involve cloud services, need precise error handling, or have complex dependencies, Kestra handles all that for you out of the box without the plugin bloat or script maintenance headaches as Jenkins would.